 Save The Date - All School Reunion

-The College will host a reunion in the Valley open to all alumni and friends over Columbus Day weekend, Oct.
+The College is hosting a reunion in the Valley open to all alumni, former faculty & staff, and friends over Columbus Day weekend, Oct.
 11-13, 2014.
-Watch your inbox for more details.
+For more information, please contact David Welle DS'80: firstname.lastname@example.org.

 As we approach the 100th anniversary of Deep Springs' founding in 2017, many alumni naturally want to revisit the campus.
 In order to accommodate everyone's interest without overwhelming the current students, we are scheduling a series of smaller group reunions over the next four years.
 Please check back for announcements of future events.